chrisarusso/chris-savas-staging/_posts/2015-07-16-user-revision-sanitize.md

 ---

 #### The general problem
-One of the most embarrassing, and potentially costly things we can do as developers is to send emails out to real people unintentionally from a development environment.
-It happens, and often times, we aren't even aware of it, until the damage is done, and a background process sends out, say, 11,000 automated emails to existing customers (actually happened to a former employer recently).
+One of the most embarrassing and potentially costly things we can do as developers is to send emails out to real people unintentionally from a development environment.
+It happens, and often times we aren't even aware of it until the damage is done and a background process sends out, say, 11,000 automated emails to existing customers (actually happened to a former employer recently).